k2view-academy/K2View-Academy/articles/26_fabric_security_iam/13_user_IAM_configuration.md

 * Default behavior (when not set) remains cn, preserving backward compatibility.
 * You may specify one attribute or a comma-separated list (order does not affect authentication).

+**Known Issues**
+Fabric's LDAP authenticator does not chase LDAP referrals.
+This means the user_base_dn may need to be more specific to avoid cross-forest referrals that are not supported.

 ## Custom Authenticator